valleyofdoom/PC-Tuning/README.md

 - Ensure that there is a moderate amount of space between cables to reduce the risk of [coupling](https://en.wikipedia.org/wiki/Coupling_(electronics))

 - Clean dust from components and heat sinks as they have the potential to cause short circuits and reduce airflow ([1](https://www.armagard.co.uk/articles/dust-computer-killer.html)).
-Be careful in regards to voltage feedback to the motherboard when dusting case fans
+Be careful in regard to voltage feedback to the motherboard when dusting case fans

 - Clean the contact pins and connectors of components.
 Use compressed air to remove dust from slots before installing components such as PCIe, NVMe, RAM and more